zstumgoren/data-driven-news/src/bna/2023/topics/ten_tips_for_learning_code.md

 ## 1. Lay the foundation

 It's tempting to skip fundamentals and immediately start coding on your project, especially with the universe of open code on platforms such as Glitch.com and [ObservableHQ][].
+And of course, ChatGPT and the like are supposed to free us from the burden of ever writing code, right?
+Wrong!

-Customizing pre-existing projects can be a time saver and a [good learning exercise](#6.-learn-by-remixing), but it can lead to frustration if you don't understand basic syntax, techniques and how disparate technologies fit together.
+These powerful tools can certainly jump-start projects and save you a great deal of time, but using them effectively -- ie without mountains of wasted hours and frustration -- still requires a solid grasp of web fundamentals.
+That includes a basic understanding of syntax, debugging techniques and how disparate parts of a project and varying technologies fit together.

 If you're just starting out with web coding, you should take at least 3-4 weeks to level up on the fundamentals of HTML, CSS and Javascript before attempting to use more sophisticated tools such as d3 or React.